srImathE satakOpAya nama:

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-bhagavAn is immeasurable by even well blossomed mind which is free of blemishes such as kAmam, krOdham, etc., that can understand the AthmA.
+bhagavAn is immeasurable by even well-blossomed mind which is free of blemishes such as kAmam, krOdham etc., that can understand the AthmA.
 He is immeasurable by the external senses which are used to comprehend achith (matter).
 Thus he is distinct from both chith and achith.
-He is identified as full knowledge and full bliss and has none who is equal or higher in the past, present or future.
+He is identified as being full knowledge and full bliss and has none who is equal to or higher than him, in the past, present or future.
 He is my sustaining soul.

 In all the 10 pAsurams, “avan thuyaraRu sudaradi thozhudhezhu” (worship such bhagavAnand be uplifted) should be added in the end.
 This pAsuram explains sOdhaka vAkyam (that statement which analyses bhagavAn‘s true nature) – “sathyam gyAnam anantham brahma” i.e., sathyam – most distinct in nature, gyAnam – being full knowledge and bliss, anantham – not having anyone equal/higher in past/present/future.
 First “inan” explains his greatness.
 Subsequent “inanilan” explains that there is none comparable to him.